erizov/Professor/semester_1/lecture_04_searching/interpolation_search/README.md

 ## Introduction

-Interpolation Search is interpolation search is a fundamental algorithm.
+Interpolation Search is a fundamental algorithm.

 This algorithm is widely used in computer science and software engineering for solving a specific class of problems efficiently.
 Understanding Interpolation Search is essential for building performant and scalable applications.